 - Bevacizumab (Avastin) was approved in 2004 for the treatment of NSCLC that is not squamous cell carcinoma.
 It is frequently given with traditional chemotherapy.
 Avastin should not be used to treat squamous cell lung cancer because in clinical trials, those with squamous cell had many more life-threatening and fatal side effects from the drug.
 For more information, see the Avastin website.

 Small-molecule drugs can get inside the cell and stop the cell from functioning normally, which usually causes it to die.
 Kinase inhibitors are small-molecule drugs that interfere with cell communication and growth.
 More are being studied but the following is a list of those approved to treat lung cancer.

 - Erlotinib (Tarceva) was first approved in 2004 for the treatment of advanced-stage NSCLC after the cancer has spread after initial chemotherapy (as 2nd or 3rd line treatment) and is also approved for use as a maintenance therapy in certain cases of locally advanced NSCLC.
 In May 2013, Tarceva was approved for initial (1st line) treatment for advanced NSCLC when the cancer has the EGFR (epidermal growth factor receptor) mutation with certain properties, as detected by an FDA-approved test.
 For more information, see the Tarceva website.

 - Afatinib (Gilotrif) was approved in July 2013 for people people with late stage (NSCLC) when the cancer has the EGFR (epidermal growth factor receptor) gene mutation with certain properties, as detected by an FDA-approved test.

 - Crizotinib (Xalkori) was approved in September 2011.
 It targets the EML4-ALK (echinoderm microtubule-associated protein-like 4-anaplastic lymphoma kinase) rearrangement.
 The EML4-ALK rearrangement is found in 2-7% of people with NSCLC, primarily those diagnosed with adenocarcinoma and is more common in men and never smokers.
-For those patients with the mutation, Xalkori has shown dramatic results.
+In March 2016, Xalkori was also approved for those patients with NSCLC who test positive for the ROS-1 mutation.
 For more information, see the Xalkori website.

 - Ceritinib (Zykadia) was approved in April 2014.
 It also targets the EML4-ALK rearrangement and is approved only for those previously treated with Xalkori.